 - Valencia peanuts are the sweetest tasting peanuts and have bright red skins.

 Peanut seeds can be purchased online or at garden centers.
 They are actually just raw peanuts, still in the shell.
 Peanuts should be kept in the shell until you are ready to plant them.
-At planting, shell them and plant the nuts in seedling trays 1-2 inches deep and 4-6 inches apart.
-After plants sprout and reach about 1-2 inches tall, you can carefully transplant them to larger pots.
+At planting, shell them and plant the nuts in seedling trays 1 to 2 inches (2.5-5 cm.) deep and 4 to 6 inches (10-15 cm.) apart.
+After plants sprout and reach about 1 to 2 inches (2.5-5 cm.) tall, you can carefully transplant them to larger pots.

 How to Grow Peanut Plants in Containers

 Peanut plant care in pots is very similar to the process of growing potatoes.
-The soil or organic materials are hilled up around both plants as they grow so that they will produce more and better tasting fruit.
-Because of this, container grown peanuts should be planted in pots more than a foot or so deep.
+The soil or organic materials are hilled up around both plants as they grow so that they will produce more and better-tasting fruit.
+It is because of this, container-grown peanuts should be planted in pots more than a foot (30.5 cm.) or so deep.

-Usually, at about 5-7 weeks after germination, peanut plants will form small, yellow flowers that look like sweet pea flowers.
+Usually, at about five to seven weeks after germination, peanut plants will form small, yellow flowers that look like sweet pea flowers.
 After the flowers fade, the plant produces tendrils, called pegs, which will grow back down toward the soil.
 Allow it to do this, then hill up organic material around the plant.
-Repeat this “hilling up” each time the plant reaches 7-10 inches in height.
-One peanut plant can produce 1-3 lbs. of peanuts, depending on how high you can hill it up.
-Depth may be limited for container grown peanuts.
+Repeat this “hilling up” each time the plant reaches 7 to 10 inches (18-25.5 cm.) in height.
+One peanut plant can produce 1 to 3 lbs.
+(0.5-1.5 kg.) of peanuts, depending on how high you can hill it up.
+Depth may be limited for container-grown peanuts.

 Organic materials provide plenty of nutrients for peanut plants, but once it flowers, you can feed the plant with a fertilizer high in potassium and phosphorus.
 Nitrogen is not necessary for legumes.

-Peanut plants are ready to harvest in 90-150 days after germination, when the foliage turns yellow and wilts.
-Peanuts are very nutritional, with high protein levels, as well as vitamin B, copper, zinc and manganese.
+Peanut plants are ready to harvest in 90 to 150 days after germination when the foliage turns yellow and wilts.
+Peanuts are very nutritional, with high protein levels, as well as vitamin B, copper, zinc, and manganese.